Black women push the agenda at annual legislative conference

-WASHINGTON — As thousands gather in the nation’s capital for the Congressional Black Caucus Foundations’ Annual Legislative Conference at the Washington Convention Center, leaders say the message and motto is simple: And Still I Rise.
+WASHINGTON — As thousands gather in the nation’s capital for the Congressional Black Caucus Foundations’ Annual Legislative Conference, leaders say the message and motto is simple: And Still I Rise.

-While political leaders, experts, and the ‘who’s who’ in media, entertainment, politics come together to network (and party), it is also a time for serious conversations on issues affecting communities of color.
+While political leaders, experts and a ‘who’s who’ in media, entertainment and politics come together to network (and party), it is also a time for serious conversations on issues affecting communities of color.

 Related: OpEd: Protecting the Dream: DACA Is a Fight Over America’s Soul